SasidharPV/StickyCP9/README.md

 1. Double-click the `run_sticky_notes.bat` file to open the application in your default browser
 2. Alternatively, you can open the `index.html` file directly in any web browser

+### Deploying to GitHub Pages

+1. Make your changes to the application
+2. Run the `deploy_to_github_pages.bat` file
+3. Enter a commit message when prompted (or press Enter for the default message)
+4. The script will push your changes to GitHub
+5. GitHub Actions will automatically deploy your updated site
+6. Once complete, your application will be available at: https://SasidharPV.github.io/StickyCP9/

 ### Using the Application